AstroTechies/astroneermodding/docs/guides/faq.rst

       }
   }

-If your mod does nothing other than add a vanilla item to one of these canisters, then you don't need to include anything else in your .pak file other than the metadata.json file.
+If your mod does nothing other than make a vanilla item unlocked by default, then you don't need to include anything else in your .pak file other than the metadata.json file.

 Unreal Editor Questions
 --------------------------